Dzl666/Dzl666.github.io/content/en/project/gs-lvio/index.md

 This project was conducted within Robotics System Lab at ETH Zurich.

 Descriptions:
-  - Incorporation of LiDAR depth information instead of Stereo based depth improving accuracy and consistency of GS SLAM
+  -	Incorporated LiDAR’s depth instead of stereo-based depth to improve accuracy and consistency of GS SLAM.
   -	Implemented a loosely coupled, optimization-based LVIO system by fusing Lidar and RGB data.
+  -	Outperformed other GS-SLAM methods by the time on localization accuracy and processing speed.

 <!--more-->